Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Main Results

-of the linear model \eqref{eq:linear_model} is a fundamental measure that quantifies the fraction of an observational unit's variability explained by its covariates.
-Here $\|x\|= (\sum_i x_i^2)^{1/2}$ is the usual Euclidean norm of a vector $x$.
+of the linear model \eqref{eq:linear_model} is a fundamental measure that quantifies the fraction of variability explained by the covariates of an observational unit.
 In genetics, the SNR corresponds to heritability if the response $y$ denotes the phenotype of a genetic trait \citep{visscher2008heritability}.
 Existing work on estimating this important ratio in linear models, however, largely focuses on the relatively simple case of homoskedasticity (see, for example, \cite{dicker2014variance,janson2017eigenprism}).
 Without appropriately accounting for heteroskedasticity, the estimated SNR may be unreliable.

 As an application of the estimator $\hV$, we propose to estimate the SNR using